GreptimeTeam/docs/docs/getting-started/overview.md

 | disk\_util   | double    | The percent use of disks               |
 | ts           | timestamp | Timestamp column incrementing          |

+* The table can be created automatically if you are using other protocols.
+See [Create Table](/user-guide/table-management#create-table).
-* For more information about how to create tables, please refer to [CREATE](/reference/sql/create.md).
+* For more information about creating table SQL, please refer to [CREATE](/reference/sql/create.md).
 * For data types, please check [data types](/reference/data-types.md).

 ## Insert data